mochi-hpc/mochi-doc/docs/source/installing.rst

 Using the Mochi libraries with cmake
 ------------------------------------

-Within a cmake project, Thallium, Mercury, Yokan, and Bedrock can be found using:
+Within a cmake project, Thallium and Mercury can be found using:

 .. code-block:: cmake

    find_package (mercury REQUIRED)
    find_package (thallium REQUIRED)
-   find_package (yokan REQUIRED)
-   find_package (warabi REQUIRED)
-   find_package (flock REQUIRED)
-   find_package (bedrock REQUIRED)
-   find_package (bedrock-module-api REQUIRED) # for compiling bedrock modules

-To make cmake find Margo, Argobots, or ABT-IO, you can use cmake's PkgConfig module:
+To make cmake find Margo or Argobots, you can use cmake's PkgConfig module:

 .. code-block:: cmake